 Michael & Susan Dell Foundation India: Education

-- Promote better teaching processes, improved leadership and teacher capabilities, and more sustainable school operations
+- Integrated school excellence programs that focus on improved leadership and teacher capabilities and processes, as well as more sustainable school operations

 Michael & Susan Dell Foundation India: Health

 Millions of urban families in India lack access to clean water, sanitation and basic health services.
 Associated health issues like malnutrition increase higher drop-out rates and impair learning – they’re also easily treatable.
 To address the issue at scale, our India health portfolio focuses on two priority initiatives; government-led, school-based health programs and integrated water-sanitation programs that combine the efforts of a cross-section of stakeholders to achieve the best results.

 Michael & Susan Dell Foundation India: Family Economic Stability

 Family economic stability is the bedrock on which better health and education outcomes for urban children are built.
 To strengthen that foundation for impoverished families living in urban India, we focus on:

 - Greater access to a range of financial tools, including microsavings, micropensions and micromortgages, designed to meet the needs of the urban poor